harsimarsingh8/Website-Optimization/README.md

 # Website-Optimization
- Optimize a provided website to achieve a target PageSpeed score of 60 frames per second.
+ Optimize a provided Website to achieve a target PageSpeed score of 60 frames per second.